bzzim/ha-fusion-pro/README.md

 ## 📣 Alpha

-The current state of this project is **pre-beta**.
+The current state of this project is **alpha**.
 This means that there's basic functionality missing, incomplete features and unresolved issues.
 General feedback, bug reports and feature requests are welcome!

 ---